SC legislators hope to borrow 100s of millions to fix state-owned buildings, colleges

 McMaster also may have backed himself in a corner during the GOP primary, when he said during a debate that the state already has enough money to meet its needs — despite underfunded K-12 schools, overcrowded prisons and understaffed state agencies unable to hire because, in large part, state wages are so low.

-However, McMaster’s Democratic opponent for governor, state Rep. James Smith of Columbia, leaves open the possibility of supporting the right bond bond.
+However, McMaster’s Democratic opponent for governor, state Rep. James Smith of Columbia, leaves open the possibility of supporting the right bond bill.

 ‘The list is long’